-Assume DVS will transmit required applicant information received from a driver's license, identification card, or learner's permit to the SOS based on the applicant submitting documentation indicating citizenship and that the applicant is aged 16 or older.
+Assume DVS will transmit required applicant information received from a driver's license, identification card, or learners permit to the SOS based on the applicant submitting documentation indicating citizenship and that the applicant is aged 16 or older.

-Assume DVS must complete MNDRIVE programming to identify when applications for driver's license, identification, and learner's permits submit supporting documentation indicating the applicant is a U.S citizen over the age of 16, update applications, and update interfaces with SOS to allow for daily transmission of data to SOS and monthly reports submitted to SOS.
+Assume DVS must complete MNDRIVE programming to identify when applications for driver's license, identification, and learners permits submit supporting documentation indicating the applicant is a U.S citizen over the age of 16, update applications, and update interfaces with SOS to allow for daily transmission of data to SOS and monthly reports submitted to SOS.
 Assume 320 programming hours are required to these changes for a total programming cost is \$64,000 (\$200 per hour x 320 hours = \$64,000).
 Assume the programming costs will be absorbed by the DVS technology account.

-Assume DVS will submit to SOS a report on the same day each month of how many applicants submitted applications that meet the requirements compared to how many records were transmitted to SOS.
+Assume DVS will submit to SOS a monthly report of how many applicants submitted applications that meet the requirements compared to how many records were transmitted to SOS.